afcarl/ase15/README.md

 <img align=right width=250 src="img/dna.png">
 This subject changes the nature and focus and role of software engineering changes:

-+ Elsewhere, software engineering is about services and implmenting classes .
++ Elsewhere, software engineering is about services that meet requirements.
-+ Here, software engineering is about discovery and evolving  new classes of things.
++ Here, software engineering is less about service than about search.
+Here, our goal is discovery of interesting features in existing models
+  (or  perhaps even the evolution of entirely new kinds of models).

 For example, other CS classes  might explore small things like strings or "hello world".
 Here, we explore **BIG** things like String Theory or "hello world model of climate change and economic impacts".